Bisalkumar/Invoice-Maker/README.md

 ## Getting Started

-1. Clone the repository: git clone [Your Repository URL]
+1. Clone the repository: git clone https://github.com/Bisalkumar/Invoice-Maker.git
-2. Navigate to the directory and run the script: python [script_name].py
+2. Navigate to the directory and run the script: python main.py

 ## How to Use